-- 12.4.
+- 13.4.
 The school emergency plan will include arrangements for:

 - Contacting emergency services.

 - Informing parents/guardians.

 - Dealing with the media.

-- 12.5.
-The plans will be agreed by the Executive Team and any necessary actions will be rehearsed annually by staff and students.
+- 13.5.
+The plans will be agreed by the Executive Team and any necessary actions will be rehearsed annually by staff and pupils.

-13. First Aid
+14. First Aid

-- 13.1.
-School adopts Leicester City Council's First Aid at Work Management Standard as recommended by the Leicester City Council Health and Safety Team - 13.2.
-The arrangements for first-aid provision will be adequate to cope with all foreseeable incidents. - 13.3.
+- 14.1.
+Our school adopts Leicester City Council's First Aid at Work Management Standard as recommended by the Leicester City Council Health and Safety Team - 14.2.
+The arrangements for first-aid provision will be adequate to cope with all foreseeable incidents. - 14.3.
 The number of designated first-aiders will not, at any time, be less than the number required by law.
-This is determined by risk assessment. - 13.4.
-Designated staff will be given such training in first-aid techniques as is required to give them an appropriate level of competence. - 13.5.
+This is determined by risk assessment. - 14.4.
+Designated staff will be given such training in first-aid techniques as is required to give them an appropriate level of competence. - 14.5.
 Each first-aider will have access to a first aid kit and be responsible for liaising with the Team Leader: Inclusion/First Aider to ensure it is kept fully stocked and up to date.
-They must take care to ensure that when items are discarded, they are discarded safely. - 13.6.
-The Principal is responsible for ensuring that a sufficient back-up stock is held on site. - 13.7.
+They must take care to ensure that when items are discarded, they are discarded safely. - 14.6.
+The Principal is responsible for ensuring that a sufficient back-up stock is held on site. - 14.7.
 Notices will be displayed in prominent locations throughout the establishment identifying how to summon first aid in an emergency, who the first aiders are and their contact and location details.
-All first-aid signs and containers must be identified by a white cross on a green background. - 13.8.
-First-aid kits must also be held at various locations throughout the school as determined by risk assessment (e.g. laboratories, gymnasiums, workshops, playgrounds, sports fields, etc.).
-These are checked by premises monthly. - 13.9.
-A written record will be kept of all first aid administered either on the school premises or as part of an school related activity. - 13.10.
-Adequate and appropriate first-aid provision will form part of the arrangements for out of hours activities at the school for which it is responsible, and also all out of school activities. - 13.11.
+All first-aid signs and containers must be identified by a white cross on a green background. - 14.8.
+First-aid kits must also be held at various locations throughout the school as determined by risk assessment (e.g. laboratories, gymnasiums, workshops, playgrounds, sports fields, etc.). - 14.9.
+A written record will be kept of all first aid administered either on the school premises or as part of a school related activity. - 14.10.
+Adequate and appropriate first-aid provision will form part of the arrangements for out of hours activities at the school for which it is responsible, and all out of school activities. - 14.11.
 There is no mandatory list of items that should be included in a first aid container.
 The contents will be the HSE suggested minimum, plus items identified during the risk assessment of first-aid needs.